 Counselling and medication are the most common treatments for panic.
 They demonstrate strong evidence of effectiveness in helping people address and overcome this disorder.

 A panic attack can occur suddenly without warning, and for what appears to be no logical reason.
-Panic attack symptoms can be extremely frightening to those who aren’t aware.
-Alongside the feelings of anxiety they provoke, a host of other symptoms can accompany a panic attack such as:
+Panic attack symptoms can be frightening, particularly if they appear to come from out of nowhere.
+Alongside feelings of anxiety, a host of other symptoms can accompany an attack such as:

 Most panic attacks last for around 5 to 20 minutes.
 In certain situations, the shock of the physical symptoms can make people fear they are having a heart attack.
 However, it is important to note that the symptoms of a racing heartbeat and shortness of breath during a panic attack will not cause a heart attack.

 People with panic disorder tend to experience general feelings of worry and anxiety in their daily life.
 They can experience panic attacks on a regular basis.
 The number of attacks you have will depend on how severe your condition is.
 Some people have attacks once or twice a month, while others have them several times a week.
 As with many mental health conditions, the exact cause of panic disorder isn’t fully understood.

 “I feel like myself again.
 I’ve learnt to recognise my achievements and control my feelings of anxiety, which has helped me to regain my confidence and given me the motivation to try lots of new things…Things that previously filled me with panic are now a positive challenge…”